galiacheng/weblogic-aks-hci/README.md

 ### Connect to Azure Arc AKS

-Now, you should have Azure Arc-enabled AKS cluster, you can managed the cluster outside the VM machine.
+Now, you should have Azure Arc-enabled AKS cluster, you can managed the cluster in outside of the VM machine.

 Let's have a look at the Arc AKS from Azure portal, your aks name should be `my-workload-cluster` if you didn't change the cluster name: